 Example - Single structure:

 - Single tower with an office on floors 1-8 and a hotel on floors 9-14.
 Although you may think of the office and hotel as separate and they may even be run by separate companies, this is one single tower and must receive certification at the whole building level, including both the office and hotel.
+Properties that are vertically stacked liked this, are ALWAYS a single structure because they share an indivisible actual, physical connection.

 Example - NOT a single structure